yoshiki/YKPagedScrollView/README.md

     return page;
 }

-// Set size of a page that is smaller than a view frame
+// Set rect of a page that is smaller than a view frame
-- (CGSize)sizeForPage {
+- (CGRect)rectForPage {
-    CGRect rect = CGRectInset(self.view.bounds, 10.0f, 10.0f);
+    return CGRectInset(self.view.bounds, 10.0f, 10.0f);
-    return rect.size;
 }
 ```